 Whilst a viable vaccine has now been created and is being administered, COVID-19 is still here for the long haul.
 Efforts by the UK governments to achieve some element of normality, where we learn to live with the presence of the virus, are afoot.

-These focus of these apps is on pinpointing and then locking down COVID-19 hotspots.
-The implication being that widespread national lockdowns will not be necessary as the governments try to limit any severe economic repercussions to many of our treasured industries, such as hospitality.
+The focus of these apps is on pinpointing and then locking down COVID-19 hotspots.
+The implication is that widespread national lockdowns will not be necessary as the governments try to limit any severe economic repercussions to many of our treasured industries, such as hospitality.

 Since the introduction of the NHS Test and Trace app in England and Wales, several misconceptions about its usage have been circulating, many of which need clarification.